avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/UnitTesting.md

 | `Tox`      | Configuration can be complex but provides powerful testing across environments | Flexible for testing across environments | Active community with a focus on compatibility testing | Documentation is available but may require careful reading | Designed for integration with CI/CD pipelines | Relies on configuration for test discovery | Limited support for fixtures, mainly focused on environment isolation |
 ***

-# Advantages od Unit Testing
+# Advantages of Unit Testing

 | Objective                   | Description                                                                                                       |
 |-----------------------------|-------------------------------------------------------------------------------------------------------------------|